 Here at Capsule, remote working is available to everyone, 20% of people work remotely full time and almost everyone works remotely for part of the week.
-Yes, it’s a great benefit but it’s a work ethos that’s led from the top, it fits well with our culture and it’s fully integrated into our day to day work.
+It’s a work ethos that’s led from the top, it fits well with our culture and it’s fully integrated into our day to day work.

-We’ve tested many tools and initiatives over the years and here are the important lessons we’ve learned:
+We’ve tested many tools and initiatives over the years and here are the important lessons we’ve learned to make remote work.

 Introducing a range of communications tools that work effectively for everyone is key.
 The trick is making it easy and quick to involve remote workers so when you have a meeting or a spontaneous catch up in the kitchen it becomes second nature to include them.